LaBoulange/tezos-baker/README.md

   - Add the line `export KEY_CONSENSUS_TZ4="consensus-tz4"` in the "Environment variables for octez" section, below the line starting with `export KEY_BAKER=`.
   - Add the line `export KEY_DAL_COMPANION_TZ4="dal-companion-tz4"` in the "Environment variables for octez" section, below the line above.
   - Save these changes.
-- If would like to use BLS/tz4 for baking, follow the "Enable BLS/tz4 baking” procedure from the [Maintenance](#maintenance) section below.
+- If you would like to use BLS/tz4 for baking, follow the "Enable BLS/tz4 baking” procedure from the [Maintenance](#maintenance) section below.

 #### From v23.2
 - The `BAKER_ARCH` value `amd64` has been deprecated in favor of its synonym `x86_64`.
 A warning will be emitted if you are using this value.